Qiming-Liu/Seen/README.md

 #### 3.2.2 Code compilation
 1. Use Android Studio to import Client/Seen's Android project
-Client/Seen V0.5.3 (Not include IM) does not include instant messaging (IM)
+Client/Seen-0.5.3-NoIM does not include instant messaging (IM)
-Client/Seen V1.0.4 (Include IM) includes all functions
+Client/Seen-1.0.4-IM includes all functions
-2. Modify "com\a8plus1\seen\Bean\NetData.java", change the IP address to the public IP address of your server, and make the network request your server
+1. Modify "com\a8plus1\seen\Bean\NetData.java", change the IP address to the public IP address of your server, and make the network request your server
-3. If you use the Include IM project, you need to configure IM, check 3.3 Rongyun IM for details, if you are not using IM, skip this step
+2. If you use the Include IM project, you need to configure IM, check 3.3 Rongyun IM for details, if you are not using IM, skip this step
-4. Compile the Android project
+3. Compile the Android project

 ### 3.3 Rongyun IM Operation steps
 1. [Apply for Rongyun Account](https://www.rongcloud.cn/)